78 Sights in Leipzig, Germany (with Map and Images)

 Wikipedia: Museum der bildenden Künste (DE), Website, Twitter, Facebook, Soundcloud, Youtube

-The lignite underground mine Schacht Dölitz was a lignite mine in the Leipzig district of Dölitz and is the last evidence of lignite mining in Central Germany accessible to the public.
+The dölitz shaft lignite mine was a lignite mine in the Dölitz district of Leipzig and is the last substantially well-preserved testimony to lignite mining in Central Germany.
 Popularly known as the "Dölitz Shaft", the facility was operated almost continuously from 1895 until 1959.
 The last coal was officially mined on June 13, 1959.
 The surface facilities with headframe, shaft house, hoisting machine room and steam boilers as well as the new sorting system have been preserved.
 These buildings are listed as the "Technical Monument Dölitz Shaft" and are part of the Central German Road of Lignite.

-For about 60 years, the Krystallpalast was a place of entertainment in Leipzig consisting of numerous individual offers.
-It was considered the largest of its kind in Germany and was unique in Europe in terms of the variety of events and spatial complexity.
-The eponymous centrepiece was a building made only of glass and iron with a hall that was mainly used for variety events, which is why it was often referred to as the Krystallpalast-Varieté.
-A central dome building, the Alberthalle, had over 3,000 seats.
+The crystal palace was an entertainment facility in Leipzig for about 60 years.
+It was considered the greatest of its kind in Germany and was unique in Europe when it comes to the variety of events and spatial complexity.
+The name of the heart was a building consisting of a glass and iron with a hall that was primarily used for variety events, which is why it was often spoken by the crystal palace variety.
+A central dome building, the Alberthalle, had over 3,000 places.

 St. Mary's Church Leipzig-Stötteritz is an Evangelical Lutheran religious building in the Leipzig district of Stötteritz.
 It was built in 1702/03 as a single-nave hall church in the Baroque style, making it the oldest building in the district.
 Inside the listed church is a triptych created around 1480 in Hans Pleydenwurff's entourage, which is considered the most important work of late Gothic panel painting in Leipzig.